2.4.63 Problem 60

 \begin{align*} -2 v +2&= 0 \end{align*}

-for \(v \left (x \right )\).
-This is because we had to divide by this in the above step.
-This gives the following singular
+for \(v \left (x \right )\) .
+This is because of dividing by the above earlier.
+This gives the following singular solution(s),

 \begin{align*} v \left (x \right ) = 1 \end{align*}